 4. Medisave Might Not Cover Much

 Unfortunately, Medisave only covers a small range of screenings (e.g. mammograms, colonoscopies).
 But if you have a chronic disease such as diabetes or hypertension, you might be able to make some claims as part of outpatient treatments.

 5. But, There’s Other Schemes That Can Cover Costs

 We know screenings can be pricey.
 The good news is that there are other schemes that can help you slash some costs.

 For one, the government initiative ‘Screen For Life’ entitles Singaporeans/PRs to subsidised screenings.
 If you’re at least 50 years old with a Health Assist card, you can get free cancer screening tests under the SG50 Cancer Screening programme.
 Pioneer Generation members also enjoy subsidized screening and can claim up to S$28.50 for related consultations.

 Although polyclinics provide screenings for specific diseases, they don’t offer comprehensive ones.
 If you’re looking for affordable basic packages, read the next section for a list of packages under $100.

 7. Recommended Packages in Singapore

 You’ll be glad to know that Doctor Anywhere offers home-based health screening services from as low as $70.
 That’s right, you don’t even have to move a muscle – we’ll send a doctor right to your doorstep for the full screening.
-Sign up on our mobile app and request to see a doctor to check out our packages and get medical advice within minutes.
+Check out our screening packages here.